joanpablo/reactive_forms/README.md

 >      ValidationMessage.required: (error) => 'The email must not be empty',
 >      ValidationMessage.email: (error) => 'The email value must be a valid email',
 >    },
-> ),
+> );
 > ```
 >
-> nice isn't it? ;)
+> Nice, isn't it? ;)

-### 2. Global/Application level.
+### 2. Global/Application Level.

 You can also define custom validation messages at a higher level, for example, at the application level.
-When a reactive widget looks for an error message text, it first looks at widget level definition, if it doesn't find any config at widget level then it looks at the global config definition.
+When a reactive widget looks for an error message text, it first looks at the widget-level definition.
+If it doesn't find any config at the widget level, then it looks at the global config definition.

-The global definition of validation messages allows you to define error messages in a centralized way and relieves you to define validation messages on each reactive widget of your application.
+The global definition of validation messages allows you to define error messages in a centralized way and relieves you from defining validation messages on each reactive widget of your application.

-In order to define these configs at a higher level use the widget **ReactiveFormConfig** and define the `validationMessages`.
+To define these configs at a higher level, use the widget **ReactiveFormConfig** and define the `validationMessages`.

 Here is an example of the global definition for custom validation messages:

-### Validation messages with error arguments:
+### Validation Messages with Error Arguments:

 ```dart
 class MyApp extends StatelessWidget {